leffj/markergene2classifier/README.txt

 	default: False
 	Note, dereplicating entries can increase the processing speed of the RDP classifier.
 	This will only dereplicate if the nucleotide sequence and taxonomic string are identical
+	#The newest version of RDP is slowed down by unique taxa names, not numbers of seqs, so this may be less important

 -r finest taxonomic resolution to include
 	(default: Phylum)